Real Estate Career Webinar • July 2 • 6pm • FREE

 Loading the Elevenlabs Text to Speech AudioNative Player...

-Yes — real estate is a good side hustle.
-But it's not the passive income stream most people imagine.
+Yes, real estate is a good side hustle.
+But it's not the passive income most people picture.

 This isn't drop-shipping.
 You won't wake up to commission notifications from work you did last week.
 Real estate rewards people who show up, build relationships, and learn the business.
-The real estate side hustle has a real runway before the payoff — but the payoff can be significant, and the barrier to entry is lower than almost any other licensed profession.
+A real estate side hustle has a real runway before the payoff.
+The payoff can be big, and the barrier to entry is lower than almost any other licensed career.

-Here's the honest breakdown: startup costs, time commitment, income realities, and how to know if it's worth it for you.
+Here's the honest breakdown: startup costs, time commitment, income reality, the referral-agent shortcut, and how to know if it's worth it for you.

 Is real estate a good side hustle?
-Yes — for people with a strong network, time on evenings and weekends, and the patience to wait 6–12 months for first income.
+Yes, for people with a strong network, time on evenings and weekends, and the patience to wait 6 to 12 months for first income.
 Not for everyone.

 Do you need a license to earn commissions?
 Yes.
 Every state requires a license to legally represent clients and earn commissions.
 No exceptions.

 How long does it take to get licensed?
-Most people get licensed in 3–6 months, depending on their state's coursework requirements and DRE/commission processing times.
+Most people get licensed in 3 to 6 months, depending on their state's coursework hours and processing times.

 How much can a part-time agent make?
 It varies widely.
-NAR's 2024 data shows median gross income of $8,100 for agents with two or fewer years of experience.
-One deal in a strong market can flip that number fast.
+NAR's 2024 data shows a median gross income of $8,100 for agents with two or fewer years of experience.
+One deal can flip that number fast.

 How much does it cost to get started?
-Plan on $1,500–$3,000 total in your first year, covering pre-license courses, exam fees, brokerage onboarding, dues, and basic tools.
+Plan on $1,500 to $3,000 total in your first year for courses, exam fees, brokerage onboarding, dues, and basic tools.

 Can you do this while keeping a full-time job?
 Yes.
-Most part-time agents work evenings and weekends.
-The flexible schedule is one of the biggest advantages of the model.
+Most part-time agents work evenings and weekends, or go referral-only for even less time.

 Is real estate a good side hustle?

-Real estate is a good side hustle for people who are willing to treat it like a real business — not a hobby they dip into when convenient.
-A part-time agent can earn meaningful income, but the timeline is longer than most side-hustle comparison articles let on.
+Real estate is a good side hustle for anyone willing to treat it like a real business instead of a hobby they dip into when convenient.
+A part-time agent can earn real money, but the timeline is longer than most side-hustle articles admit.

-According to the U.S. Bureau of Labor Statistics, the median annual wage for real estate sales agents was $56,320 in 2024, with the top 10% clearing more than $125,140.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for real estate sales agents was $56,320 in 2024, and the top 10% earned more than $125,140.
 Those are full-time numbers.
-Part-time agents close fewer deals, but even one transaction in a mid-range market can generate thousands of dollars in a single commission check.
+Part-time agents close fewer deals, but even one transaction in a mid-range market can put thousands of dollars in a single commission check.

-The honest caveat: the first year is hard.
-According to the National Association of REALTORS® 2024 Member Profile, REALTORS® with two or fewer years of experience had a median gross income of $8,100.
+Here's the honest caveat: the first year is hard.
+According to the National Association of REALTORS 2024 Member Profile, REALTORS with two or fewer years of experience had a median gross income of $8,100.
 That's not a typo.
 Building a client base takes time, and most agents don't hit their stride until year two or three.

-If you can stomach a slow ramp, the upside is real.
+If you can handle a slow ramp, the upside is real.
 If you need income in 60 days, look elsewhere.

 Do you need a license to do real estate as a side hustle?

-Yes — and there are no workarounds.
-A real estate license is the state-issued credential that legally allows you to represent buyers or sellers in real estate transactions and collect commissions.
-Without it, you can't legally earn from a sale.
-Every state requires it.
+Yes, and there are no workarounds.
+A real estate license is the state-issued credential that legally lets you represent buyers or sellers and collect commissions.
+Without it, you can't earn from a sale.
+Every state requires one.

-The licensing process follows the same basic structure in most states:
+The process follows the same basic shape in most states:

-1. Complete state-required pre-licensing education (45–135 hours depending on the state)
+1. Complete state-required pre-licensing education (45 to 135 hours, depending on the state)

 2. Pass your state licensing exam

-Some states are faster than others.
-California requires 135 hours of coursework and has a 4–6 week DRE application processing window.
-Other states move quicker.
-Either way, getting licensed is a fixed cost of admission — and it's lower than almost any other licensed profession.
+Some states move faster than others, but getting licensed is a fixed cost of admission, and it's lower than almost any other licensed profession.

 How long does it take to get licensed?

-Most people get licensed in 3–6 months, depending on the state and how quickly they move through the coursework.
-States with shorter requirements (45–60 hours) can be done in a matter of weeks.
-States with longer requirements (90–135 hours) take closer to 4–5 months of part-time study.
+Most people get licensed in 3 to 6 months, depending on the state and how fast they move through the coursework.
+States with shorter requirements (45 to 60 hours) can be done in a few weeks.
+States with longer requirements (90 to 135 hours) take closer to 4 or 5 months of part-time study.

-• Submit your application and background check: a few days of work, 2–6 weeks for state processing
+• Application and background check: a few days of work, then 2 to 6 weeks for state processing

-• Schedule and pass the state exam: 1–2 weeks after approval
+• Schedule and pass the exam: 1 to 2 weeks after approval

-Online pre-license programs make it easier to move at your own pace.
-If you start your coursework today, you could be a licensed agent before the end of the year.
+Online pre-license programs let you move at your own pace.
+Start your coursework today, and you could be licensed before the end of the year.

-Getting licensed costs between $300 and $1,200 in most states, and total first-year costs — once you factor in brokerage onboarding, professional dues, and basic tools — typically run $1,500 to $3,000.
+Getting licensed costs between $300 and $1,200 in most states, and total first-year costs usually run $1,500 to $3,000 once you add brokerage onboarding, professional dues, and basic tools.

 Pre-licensing coursework$100–$700